Showing posts with label South America. Show all posts

 ORTHOPTERA Rhaphidophorids (camel crickets), cave crickets in the Northern Hemisphere, have their ecological equivalents in Chilean temperate caves.

 HEMIPTERA ‣ fulgoromorph homopterans (planthoppers), such as cixiids, are plant feeders usually associated with roots in superficial caves; troglobitic species in this group have been found in Argentina.
+Notolathrus sensitivus holds the distinction of being the first cave-restricted planthopper species documented in South America, and currently stands as the sole known troglobitic Fulgoromorpha species in Argentina (SEE).

 ACARI ‣ Hygrobatidae contains numerous species recorded from subterranean waters.
 Among the more important genera in South America are Atractides, also in Europe, and Asia; Australiobates, Callumobates, Camposea, and Decussobates from Chile; Corticacarus in over continent.
 Hydryphantidae is an abundant family in underground waters, with a large number of described species.
 Genera containing subterranean species in South America include Clathrosperchon; Euwandesia from Chile and New Zealand.
 The only troglobite in Microstigmatidae is Spelocteniza ashmolei Gertsch from Ecuador.